QingdaoShop

 Model Type Best For Rating

-🥈 PetSafe Easy Walk Front-clip Strong pullers ★★★★★
+🥈 PetSafe Easy Walk Front-clip Pullers ★★★★★

-🥉 Rabbitgoo No-Pull Dual-clip Best value under $25 ★★★★
+🥉 Rabbitgoo No-Pull Harness Dual-clip Best value ★★★★

 Kurgo Tru-Fit Step-in Car travel + walking ★★★★

-Chai's Choice Padded Vest Small & senior dogs ★★★★
+Chai's Choice Padded Vest Small / senior dogs ★★★★

 Table of Contents

-1. How We Tested
+1. How We Evaluated

-2. Best Overall: Ruffwear Front Range
+2. Best Overall: Julius-K9 IDC Powerharness

 3. Best for Pullers: PetSafe Easy Walk

-4. Best Value: Rabbitgoo No-Pull
+4. Best Value: Rabbitgoo No-Pull Harness

 5. Best for Car Travel: Kurgo Tru-Fit

-6. Best for Small Dogs: Chai's Choice
+6. Best for Small Dogs: Chai's Choice Padded

 7. Harness Buying Guide